marcoguerri/marcoguerri.github.io/_posts/2023-07-09-broadcom-pxe-write.markdown

 over the layout of the NVRAM.
 The following investigation suggests that before the directory, there exists a set of metadata indicating the offset and size of what could be NIC firmware code, which obviously cannot be overwritten by OptionROM code, and therefore is used to initialize the default existing directory entry values.
-The initialization is performed at `0x2973A`, where invoke `sub_29543` to extract additional NVRAM information as follows:
+The initialization is performed at `0x2973A`, where `sub_29543` is invoked to extract additional NVRAM information as follows:

 * We read 8 bytes from offset `0x8` through `sub_B119EA`.
 This funcion is analyzed in the next section, for now we can assume it copies data from NVRAM into memory.
-NVRAM starts with the `0xAA559966` signature which is immediately followed by a first directory entry.
-From the 8 bytes, we take the word at offset `+4`, which represents the offset of the entry.
+NVRAM starts with the `0xAA559966` signature which is immediately followed by a first set of metadata just before the beginning of NVRAM directory.
+We split these 8 bytes in two words, the former of which we'll see in a moment represents a size, while the latter represents an offset.
 * At `0x295A1`, we call `sub_25C1D`, which performs a check on the type of the EEPROM that controls whether additional NVRAM page checking code needs to be executed.
 I haven't fully reversed the EEPROM type check, but we can easily derive that the function invoked at `0x295AC` returns the actual page size based on the